 What Is a Temporary Buydown Mortgage?

 So, what is a temporary buydown mortgage?
-A temporary buydown mortgage is a type of home loan that starts off with relatively small monthly payments.
+A temporary buydown mortgage is a home loan that starts with relatively small monthly payments.
 Then, over the life of the loan, the payments will increase annually until the full monthly payment is reached.
 Instead of all of the monthly payments being the same over the life of the loan, the interest rate is adjusted to make it easier for some people to afford a home loan with small monthly payments in the beginning.

 Is a Temporary Buydown Mortgage the Same as an ARM?